isomerpages/ogp/_about-us/eng/keewei.md

   - Zendemic
   - HAS / Primary Care
 accomplishments: >-
-  * Launched 4 products from scratch.
+  * Built managerial capacity on the HealthTech team by onboarding Angel to primary care team and transitioning Jen Wei into a TLM role for Care360.

-  * Moved from an IC into a managerial role and has managed more than 15 engineers at once.
+  * Restarted the Armoury team and coached the team to deliver on the committed milestones.

-  * Built up the HealthTech vertical by hiring engineers and managers into the team.
+  * Worked with Eugene to start up the security team at OGP.
+Evaluated and pushed MDM with Yuanruo.
-quote: Stick to the basics, hold on to your family and friends – they will never go out of fashion.
+quote: We focus on solving real problems and not on building abstract solutions
 linkedinId: ""

 ---